usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>>If extra clustering is desired (for example at a sharp change in geometry) the user can specify a list of additional span fractions here about which control points should be clustered.
 Can only be used is "distribution" is "cosine_cluster".
 Defaults to no extra clustering.
 >>>>
 >>>>**"reid_corrections" : bool, optional**
 >>>>>Whether to apply corrections to this wing segment to implement the general approach to lifting-line developed by Reid (Reid, et al. "A General Approach to Lifting-Line Theory, Applied to Wings with Sweep," *AIAA SciTech Forum*, 2020.).
 For those not familiar with the general implementation of numerical lifting-line, it is highly recommended to read the paper.
 These analytic corrections increase accuracy and ensure grid convergence for swept wings and wings in sideslip but may cause unexpected behavior for the uninformed user.
-Defaults to False.
+Defaults to True.
 >>>>
 >>>>**"joint_length" : float, optional**
 >>>>>The non-dimensional joint lengths to be used in the Reid corrections.
 Defaults to 0.15.
 Note that any joint length less than the default is considered by Reid to be numerically sensitive.